 During periods of surplus, large producers dump their products in the retail sector at low prices, making it difficult for the small processors to compete.
-The market is dominated by four major processors making it difficult for emerging farmers to make inroads.
+Four major processors dominate the market, making it difficult for emerging farmers to make inroads.
 Rising production costs decrease their ability to make profits resulting in many farmers closing down.

-Export and import of dairy products
+Export and Import of dairy products

-Internationally, the main milk-producing regions are the European Union 31%, New Zealand 30%, Australia 12%, the US 5% and the remaining 22% are the cumulative total of the other regions of the world.
-Milk production in South Africa makes a small contribution to the world production, but in terms of the values of agricultural production in South Africa, it is the fifth-largest agricultural industry in the country.
+Internationally, the main milk producing regions are the European Union 31%, New Zealand 30%, Australia 12%, US 5% and the remaining 22% are the cumulative total of the other regions in the world.
+Milk production in South Africa makes a small contribution to the world production but in terms of the values of agricultural production in South Africa, it is the fifth largest agricultural industry in the country.

-Milk production in New Zealand and in other parts of the world is cheaper in comparison to South Africa, and imported milk from the EU and the US is cheaper than in South Africa because of subsidies in these countries.
+Milk production in New Zealand and in other parts of the world is cheaper in comparison to South Africa and imported milk from the EU and US is cheaper than in South Africa because of subsidies in these countries.
 Dairy companies in these countries are paid a guaranteed floor price for designated quantities of dairy products.
 Dairy companies in both countries are given a subsidy to bridge the gap between the supported domestic price and world market price.
 In the EU, dairy farmers are paid subsidies for the use of certain inputs.